mdegraw/rxjs-drum-machine/README.md

-# RxJS Step Sequencer
+# RxJS Drum Machine

-Simple Drum Machine/Step Sequencer using RxJS as an event pipeline/clock
+Simple Drum Machine using RxJS as an event pipeline/clock

 ## Available Scripts